Comfrey: The Herb Everyone Needs for Bruises, Breaks, Stings, and Cuts

 In years past, comfrey was used to treat internal ailments as well as the external ones.
 It was relied on as a treatment for stomach problems, such as ulcers and diarrhea, and was even prescribed for heavy menstrual bleeding, bloody urine, persistent cough, and cancer.

-But in the 1970’s, comfrey’s history as a revered herbal medicine was challenged by reports that it contained pyrrolizidine alkaloids (PAs).
+But in the 1970s, comfrey’s history as a revered herbal medicine was challenged by reports that it contained pyrrolizidine alkaloids (PAs).
 The assertion was that these PAs could, over time, cause liver damage and possibly cancer.
 At the time, herbalists argued that the studies showing these concerning issues were from studies that had isolated the PAs in comfrey and then fed or injected them into animals in far larger doses than could possibly be taken internally.

 The FDA has since made comfrey illegal for internal use but, recognizing its value externally, continues to allow its inclusion in external preparations.
 In the United States, comfrey is only sold in creams and ointments.

-Where to Buy Comfrey in Madison
+Where to Buy Comfrey in Madison, Wisconsin

-If you have any questions about using comfrey to heal an injury, or about any other product or health issue, the Wellness Consultants at The Healthy Place are here to help you out.
-Contact us with any questions, or stop in our stores.
-We’re here to help you “Find Your Healthy Place”!
+If you have any questions about how to use comfrey to heal an injury, our Wellness Consultants at The Healthy Place are here to help you out.
+Contact us in our LiveChat, or stop by our stores.
+We’re here to help you Find Your Healthy Place!

-Wanna DIY?
-Make Your Own Poultice
+Make Your Own DIY Comfrey Poultice

 Want to try your hand at making your own herbal remedy?
-Here’s a recipe for a comfrey poultice.
+Here’s a recipe for a homemade comfrey poultice.

 Comfrey Poultice Recipe